Keuzestress, 2021 by Michiel Deylius

 DID YOU KNOW?

-The title "Keuzestress" is a Dutch term that describes the psychological difficulty and anxiety experienced when faced with an overwhelming number of choices.
+The title "Keuzestress" is a Dutch word that has entered international use, describing the anxiety felt when faced with an overwhelming number of choices.

 MATERIAL & CONDITION